lisplate/lisplate/README.md

 Contexts are special variables that provide access to template parameters and view models.
 Contexts can be used to access variables even if the variable name is used as a parameter.
 To select a context for an identifier, put the context label and a colon before the identifier.
+Contexts and fields on a context are protected and can not be overriden by internal scopes.
 ```
 Context:Identifier
 ```
 ```
-{p:myParameter}
+{data:myParameter}
+{helper:myHelper}
+{viewmodel:myViewModelItem}
+{strings:someString}
-{each p:myArray {fn (myItem)
+{each data:myArray {fn (myItem)
   This is the array item: {myItem}
-  This is the parameter item: {p:myItem}
+  This is the data item: {data:myItem}
 }}
 ```

-Built in functions are on the `i` context, but are accessible without a context specifier.
+Built in functions are on the `runtime` context, but are accessible without a context specifier.

-Added helper functions are in the `h` context.
+Added helper functions are in the `helper` context.

-Parameters sent to the template via an include or through rendering are in the `p` context.
+Data sent to the template via an include or through rendering is in the `data` context.

-View model functions and data are in the `v` context.
+View model fields are accessible in the `viewmodel` context.

+Fields in the strings file are accessible in the `strings` context.

 **Coming soon**: Currently Lisplate does not search contexts.
 Before 1.0, a template should be capable of searching contexts (parameters and viewmodel).